Complaints

 -

-Aim to improve our service based on your feedback
+Use feedback to improve our service

 Further Support

-Request mediation through the Centre for Effective Dispute Resolution (CEDR)
+• Centre for Effective Dispute Resolution (CEDR)

-Share your experience (positive or negative) with the Care Quality Commission (CQC):
+• Share your experience (positive or negative) with the Care Quality Commission (CQC):

 📧 enquiries@cqc.org.uk